the-write-one/datadog-quickstart/QuickStart.md

     $ sudo apt-get install mysql-server
         root user: no passowrd
 ```
-Note: mysql_secure_installation is not executed for the purposes of this excercise.
+Note: `mysql_secure_installation` is not executed within the scope of this procedure.

 2. Sample MySQL database

-We are using instructions under [Connecting to the MySQL Server with the mysql Client](https://dev.mysql.com/doc/mysql-getting-started/en/#mysql-getting-started-connecting).
+We use instructions under [Connecting to the MySQL Server with the mysql Client](https://dev.mysql.com/doc/mysql-getting-started/en/#mysql-getting-started-connecting).

-The following commands were used to establish a sample instance and execute typical session:
+The following commands are used to establish a sample instance and execute typical session:
 ```
     $ mysql -u root
     > create database pets;